 I’d argue that it depends.
 I’m not sure it’s necessary to acknowledge thank you’s of the societal norm variety, like those sent for bat mitzvah or wedding gifts.
 But I think that the kind of thank you’s that are earnest and take you by surprise, like when someone says you made them feel included at a time their self-esteem was low, or when a less-experienced coworker says your actions made them feel valued — those should earn a response.

 At a previous job, I once sent a thank you email to an employee who was very senior to me.
 I pored over the email, the way you do when you’re sending something to a superior — I deleted phrases that may have seemed desperate, only to retype them, determining they were thoughtful — and when I pressed send, I felt a small thrill, looking across the room to where he sat to see how he’d react.
 I was met with nothing.
 And then when I didn’t get a response, even days later, my instinct was to try and decode what it meant.
 Was it inappropriate for me to send?
 Did I use the word “ingenuity” incorrectly?
+(Turns out, the study found that recipients didn’t care how the messages were phrased.)
 Or, was it less about me, and was this person so self-involved, or maybe just busy, that moments of gratitude were lost on them?
 Still, I took a risk when I sent the message, and felt confused — embarrassed even — when I didn’t get one in return.

 While I’m not suggesting that we’re beholden to every person who sends thanks our way, I do think it’s important to take a moment, even just a brief one, to acknowledge their gratitude.
 The thank you note itself is an act of joy and is something we probably want to permeate our lives and our work cultures.
 So next time you’re on the receiving end of that kindness, take a moment to perpetuate the cycle of joy by letting the other person know how their note made you feel.